 Stephanie Goldfarb Herrera

 Prior to joining the firm, Ms. Herrera clerked for Judge Michelle T. Friedland of the U.S. Court of Appeals for the Ninth Circuit and Judge Carol Bagley Amon of the U.S. District Court for the Eastern District of New York.
-Before her clerkships, Ms. Herrera was a litigation associate with a major international law firm where her practice focused primarily on antitrust matters.
+Before her clerkships, Ms. Herrera was a litigation associate at a major international law firm.

 Experience

-• Disney, Lucasfilm, Fox, Warner Bros., Marvel, New Line and Turner Entertainment, in winning a $62.4 million jury verdict in a copyright infringement and circumvention action against VidAngel – one of the largest jury awards of statutory damages ever in a mass-infringement case.
+• Disney, Lucasfilm, Fox, Warner Bros. and other studios, in winning a $62.4 million jury verdict in a copyright infringement and circumvention action against the streaming service VidAngel.

 • Disney, Lucasfilm and Marvel in obtaining a preliminary injunction in a copyright infringement action against Redbox and successfully defending related antitrust litigation.

-• Major museums, including the J. Paul Getty Museum in collections-related disputes.
+• Major museums, including the San Franciscio Museum of Art in collections-related disputes.

 • The San Francisco Giants in litigation concerning spring training facilities.